 Figure 3: Activities measured in the National Longitudinal Survey of Public Health Systems.
-The NLSPHS measures a set of 20 activities that support multi-sector, collaborative approaches to improving population health.
+The NALSYS measures a set of 20 activities that support multi-sector, collaborative approaches to improving population health.
 Each measure reflects one of the cross-cutting capabilities shown in this figure, which are based on long-standing recommendations of national consensus panels and practice guidelines.

-By design, NLSPHS does not measure the implementation of specific health interventions and programs, such as those recommended by the CDC’s Guide to Community Preventive Services and by the U.S. Preventive Services Task Force.
+By design, NALSYS does not measure the implementation of specific health interventions and programs, such as those recommended by the CDC’s Guide to Community Preventive Services and by the U.S. Preventive Services Task Force.
 The ideal combination of interventions to implement in a given community necessarily depends on the distribution of health risks and resources in that community, and on the population groups most at risk.
-By contrast, the NLSPHS focuses on cross-cutting capabilities that every community needs in order to successfully mobilize and manage health improvement activities for the population at large.
+By contrast, the NALSYS focuses on cross-cutting capabilities that every community needs in order to successfully mobilize and manage health improvement activities for the population at large.
 These capabilities help communities reach decisions about how best to use their individual and collective resources under the real-world constraints of opportunity, uncertainty, competing incentives, and heterogeneous preferences.

-The NLSPHS is a research initiative of the Robert Wood Johnson Foundation’s Systems for Action national research program, based at the University of Kentucky and led by Dr. Glen Mays.
-More information about the NLSPHS can be found at these links:
+The NALSYS is a research initiative of the Robert Wood Johnson Foundation’s Systems for Action national research program, based at the University of Kentucky and led by Dr. Glen Mays.
+More information about the NALSYS can be found at these links: